ptagseth/kanoa-software/docs/products/mes/production-data-entry.md

 The right side of the footer displays a summary of the table results.
 ![Editing Downtime](/img/44.png)

-Otherwise, click the <FilterAltIcon fontSize="small" /> button at the top of the table to expand the standard table filter.
+Additionally, click the <FilterAltIcon fontSize="small" /> button at the top of the table to expand the standard table filter.
 ![Editing Downtime](/img/43.png)

 ## Production Counts
-Production counts displays the quantity of infeed units, outfeed units and waste units associated with an asset.
+Production counts displays infeed units, outfeed units and waste units associated with an asset.
-To access production counts, [open the production data entry table](docs/products/mes/asset-operation.md#accessing-production-data-entry).
+To access production counts, open the production data entry table.
 Then, click on an asset and select the **Counts** tab.

 Infeed, outfeed and waste units can be configured in **Configuration**.
 Additionally, the user can configure package count to seamlessly handle the conversions between infeed units (eg. bottles) and outfeed units (ie. cases).